-- 3. Data Collection: Once the relevant higher priority suppliers ("Supplier Group") were identified, 3M asked the Supplier Group to provide information about the Necessary 3TG in their products, based on responses to the industry standard RMI Conflict Minerals Reporting Template ("CMRT").
-3M engaged a third-party service provider ("Provider") to assist with Supplier Group outreach and engagement with data collection and validation.
+3. Data Collection: Once the relevant higher priority suppliers (collectively, "Supplier Group") were identified, 3M asked the Supplier Group to provide information about the Necessary 3TG in their products, based on responses to the industry standard RMI Conflict Minerals Reporting Template ("CMRT").
+3M engaged a third-party service provider ("Provider") to assist with Supplier Group outreach, data collection, and validation.
 Accordingly, the CMRT was deployed to the Supplier Group through 3M's Provider's web portal.
-That system issued six automatic follow-up reminders to those in the Supplier Group who had not responded after the follow-up reminders, five escalation emails were sent, and follow-up phone calls were made with prioritized suppliers.
-As part of those phone calls, 3M offered training to the supplier on topics including the importance of the information requested by 3M, the disclosure requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act Conflict Minerals legislation, and how to submit the CMRT into 3M's Provider's web portal.
-In addition, follow-up notifications were sent as an escalation to those in the Supplier Group who had discrepancies in their CMRT.
-Outbound communications were conducted in native languages, such as English, German, simplified Chinese, French, Italian, Spanish, Portuguese, and Japanese, to best collaborate with suppliers to ensure expectations were understood. - 4.
-Data Validation: 3M and its Provider conducted data validation on all submitted CMRTs and retained them for recordkeeping purposes.
+That system issued five automatic follow-up reminders to those in the Supplier Group who had not responded after the follow-up reminders, two escalation emails were sent.
+3M offered training to the supplier on topics including the importance of the information requested by 3M, the disclosure requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act Conflict Minerals legislation, and how to submit the CMRT into 3M's Provider's web portal.
+In addition, follow-up notifications were sent as an escalation to those in the Supplier Group who had discrepancies in their CMRTs.
+Outbound communications were conducted in native languages, such as English, German, simplified Chinese, French, Italian, Spanish, Portuguese, and Japanese, to best collaborate with suppliers to ensure expectations were understood.

+4. Data Validation: 3M and its Provider conducted data validation on all submitted CMRTs and retained them for recordkeeping purposes.
 The goal of data validation is to increase the completeness and accuracy of the submissions and to identify any contradictory responses in the CMRT.
 3M's Provider reviewed each response to determine if further engagement with suppliers was warranted.
 Those responses were escalated to 3M for additional due diligence and follow-up.
 We considered untimely or incomplete responses, as well as inconsistencies with the data reported in the CMRT, in making this determination.
 For any CMRT that was determined invalid based on this review, the Provider's web platform automatically sent the supplier an email outlining any validation issues with the CMRT question logic or missing fields.
 3M's Provider proactively engaged suppliers to educate them on the validity requirements, how to enter CMRT data and/or 3M's expectation on CMRT information, as appropriate.
 3M's Provider worked with suppliers to resolve all responses with an incomplete status.
 The Provider's web portal provided links to training resources and Conflict Minerals templates, practical tips, and best practices.

 If there were discrepancies in expected mineral content for materials that contained Necessary 3TG on a supplier-submitted CMRT, additional information and follow-up was conducted with the supplier to clarify.
-Where appropriate, the Provider asked the supplier to submit a new CMRT and/or revised documentation.
+Where appropriate, the Provider asked the supplier to submit a new CMRT and/or revised documentation

-For those suppliers that indicated in their CMRTs that they did not have certain aspects of a Conflict Minerals program, such as a Conflict Minerals policy or implementation of due diligence measures for conflict-free sourcing, the CMRTs were still considered valid.
-However, the Provider applied a "strength indicator" identifying if the supplier's answer on their CMRT indicated a strong or weak Conflict Minerals program.
+For those suppliers that indicated in their CMRTs that they did not have certain aspects of a Conflict Minerals program, such as a Conflict Minerals policy or implementation of due diligence measures for conflict-free sourcing, the CMRTs were still considered valid; however, the Provider applied a "strength indicator" identifying if each appliable supplier's answer on its CMRT indicated a strong or weak Conflict Minerals program.